core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well, and have to be addressed, e.g., using the signaling method defined in {{I-D.tiloca-core-groupcomm-proxy}} or other means.

 * A reverse-proxy MAY have preconfigured time duration(s) that are used for collecting server responses and forwarding these back to the client.
-These duration(s) may be set as global configuration or resource-specific configurations.
+These duration(s) may be set as global configuration or as resource-specific configurations.
 If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.tiloca-core-groupcomm-proxy}} is not necessarily needed.
+Note that a reverse-proxy is in an explicit relation with the origin servers it stands in for.
+Thus, compared to a forward-proxy, it has a much better basis for determining and configuring such time durations.

 * A client that is configured to access a reverse-proxy resource (i.e., one that triggers a CoAP group communication request) SHOULD be configured also to handle potentially multiple responses with the same Token value caused by a single request.